Lucy-Qingya-Wu/flashcards/README.md

 ### Installing

-* Clone this repo and install al the dependencies:
+* Clone this repo and install all the dependencies:

 	```
 	$ git clone https://github.com/Lucy-Qingya-Wu/flashcards.git